jucian0/turbo-version/packages/turbo-version/README.md

 - `commitMessage`: A string property that represents the commit message pattern used by the commitizen tool in the project.
 This property is a regular expression.
 Example: `chore(new version): release version ${version} [skip-ci]` or `chore(${packageName}): release version ${version} [skip-ci]`.
 - `versionStrategy`: A string property that specifies the versioning strategy.
 The property can be set to either "branchPattern" or "commitMessage".
 By default, it's set to "commitMessage".
 - `branchPattern`: An array property that represents the branch name pattern used to calculate the next version.
 By default, it's set to [`major`, `minor`, `patch`(Applied just when `versionStrategy` is set to "branchPattern").
+- `prereleaseIdentifier`: String argument that will append the value of the string as a prerelease identifier `next | beta | alpha ...`

 ### Required Properties